jinxinworld/pdf2svg-windows-GUI/README.md

 (Add GUI screenshots here)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 Contributions and feedback are welcome.